officelearn/azure-docs.sv-se/articles/machine-learning/service/resource-known-issues.md

 ## <a name="databricks"></a>Databricks

-Databricks och Azure Machine Learning-problem.
+Databricks-och Azure Machine Learning problem.

 ### <a name="failure-when-installing-packages"></a>Det gick inte att installera paket